-As a U.S. citizen or permanent resident, you may be eligible to borrow two types of Federal Direct Loans—unsubsidized Stafford loans and Graduate PLUS loans—to help finance your education.
+As a U.S. citizen or permanent resident, you may be eligible to borrow two types of federal loans—Direct Unsubsidized Loans and Graduate PLUS loans—to help finance your education.

-As a borrower, you are eligible to receive a Federal Direct unsubsidized Stafford Loan up to $20,500 per academic year, with a 6.1 percent fixed interest rate in 2019-2020.
+As a borrower, you are eligible to receive a Federal Direct Unsubsidized Loan up to $20,500 per academic year, with a 6.08 percent fixed interest rate in 2019-2020.
 Interest begins accruing from the time your loan is disbursed.

 Graduate PLUS Loans

-You are eligible to receive a Graduate PLUS loan up to the difference between your cost of education—determined by the Office of Student Financial Services—and all other aid you are receiving.
-Grad PLUS loans have a 7.1 percent fixed interest rate in 2019-2020.
-Future rates are based on the 10-year Treasury bill rate—as auctioned in May before the start of the academic year—plus 4.6 percent.
+You are eligible to receive a Graduate PLUS Loan up to the difference between your cost of education—determined by the Office of Student Financial Services—and all other aid you are receiving.
+Grad PLUS loans have a 7.08 percent fixed interest rate in 2019-2020.
+Future rates are based on the 10-year Treasury bill rate—as auctioned in May before the start of the academic year—plus 4.236 percent.
 Interest begins accruing from the time your loan is disbursed.

 The U.S. Department of Education also charges a 4.248 percent guarantee fee.
 As a borrower, this means you will receive 95.752 percent of your loan.

-Graduate PLUS loans have a credit component, unlike the Stafford.
+Graduate PLUS loans have a credit component, unlike the Direct Unsubsidized Loan.
 Details in a credit report that will disqualify you as a borrower may include, but are not limited to: